verana-labs/verifiable-trust-vpr-spec/spec.md

 use [MOD-TD-MSG-7](#mod-td-msg-7-burn-ecosystem-slashed-trust-deposit) to burn the slashed `amount` from the trust deposit of `applicant_participant.corporation`.

-Call [[MOD-DE-MSG-6]](#mod-de-msg-6-revoke-vs-operator-authorization) Revoke VS Operator Authorization with `participant_id = applicant_participant.id` to remove any authorization record for this permission.
+Call [[MOD-DE-MSG-6]](#mod-de-msg-6-revoke-vs-operator-authorization) Revoke VS Operator Authorization with `participant_id = applicant_participant.id` to remove any authorization record for this `Participant` entry.
 The call is a no-op if no record exists.

 #### [MOD-PP-MSG-13] Repay Participant Slashed Trust Deposit

-This method can only be called by the `corporation` that want to repay the deposit of a slashed perm they own.
-This won't make the perm re-usable: it will be needed for the `corporation` associated to this permission to request a new permission, as slashed permissions cannot be revived (same happen for revoked, etc...).
+This method can only be called by the `corporation` that wants to repay the deposit of a slashed `Participant` entry they own.
+This won't make the `Participant` entry re-usable: it will be needed for the `corporation` associated to this `Participant` entry to request a new `Participant` entry, as slashed `Participant` entries cannot be revived (same happens for revoked, etc.).

-Nevertheless, to get a new permission for a given ecosystem, it is needed, using this method, to repay the deposit of a slashed permission first.
+Nevertheless, to get a new `Participant` entry for a given ecosystem, it is needed, using this method, to repay the deposit of a slashed `Participant` entry first.

 ##### [MOD-PP-MSG-13-1] Repay Participant Slashed Trust Deposit parameters

 - `corporation` (group): (Signer) the signing corporation on whose behalf this message is executed.
 - `operator` (account): (Signer) the account authorized by the `corporation` to run this Msg.
-- `id` (uint64) (*mandatory*): id of the permission
+- `id` (uint64) (*mandatory*): id of the `Participant` entry

 ##### [MOD-PP-MSG-13-2] Repay Participant Slashed Trust Deposit precondition checks